 - Zain's parents frequently hit and yell at their children, sell their 11-year-old daughter as a child bride, laugh at the idea of sending their kids to school.

 - Big Brother Instinct: A defining trait of Zain.
 He will hurt if you do anything to his siblings (real or adopted).
-And indeed he hurried his sister's husband.

 - Bittersweet Ending: Zain is still in jail, his parents are having another child and Sahar is dead.
 But Zain was at least instrumental in helping Rahil reunite with Yonas and he receives his very first ID.